 CMST 280 Investigative Research Methods 3 Credits

 Prerequisite(s): CMDA 210.
-Special fee.
 The course provides a survey of investigative methods employed in the fields of communication and media.
 Students are guided through the research design process and develop critical skills in understanding and evaluating media own projects and practice research methods most appropriate for professionals (interviewing, ethnographic work, focus group and survey research, textual and visual analysis).
 Previous course CMDA 310 effective through Spring 2014.
 3 hours seminar.

 CMST 302 Interpersonal Communication II 3 Credits

 Prerequisite(s): CMDA 210 and CMST 246.
 Current literature in the field of interpersonal communication and the relationship of the theory to communication effectiveness.
 Study of conflict management and interpersonal communication competence.
 Previous course SPCM 272 effective through Spring 2012.
 3 hours lecture.

 Prerequisite(s): CMDA 210.
 Special fee.
 Survey of cultural approaches to communication, including theory and methodology.
 Will examine the underlying principles and concepts of communication within individuals and across cultures to better understand effective human communication.
 Previous course SPCM 250 effective through Spring 2012.
 3 hours lecture.